-Receiving & unpacking a new weather station is an exciting part of owning a weather station.
-However, there are a few very important things to consider when installing your home weather station.
+Receiving & unboxing a new weather station is an exciting part of owning a weather station.
+However, there are a few very important factors to consider when installing your home weather station.

 Although the majority of quality home weather stations come packaged with a proper instructions manual, some universal principles and general guidelines apply to all weather station installations and are not always included in the device's documentation.
 In this article, we take a closer look at them.

 The Different Parts Of A Personal/Home Weather Station

 Home (personal) weather stations come in a variety of shapes and sizes and vary from a single all-in-one unit to a system consisting of several separate components.

 For the purpose of this article, we will focus on the typical professional home weather station, which consists of 2 units.

 The first unit is the base station (control unit), housing the "brain" and display of the weather station, with build-in sensors also forming part of the unit.